General Statement of Policy

 As in the case of other uses of the â€śRice.eduâ€ť name or the name of an official university entity, advance permission from the appropriate officials is required.
 In all cases, the Office of Public Affairs must approve requests for use of official university names to be used in an Internet address or website identification in any form (including abbreviations or in combination with other words).
 For official academic unit names or similar entities, the dean or director of the unit must authorize the request.

 Academic and administrative units, student organizations and programs or activities whose websites are housed on the official rice.edu web server (rice.edu) can apply for a subdomain name (unitname.rice.edu) through the Office of Information Technology (IT help desk).

 Internet addresses should accurately describe the activity or program to which they refer.
 An internet address or other use of â€śRiceâ€ť in any form that suggests sponsorship by the university as a whole or by any unit of the university will be approved only when such a name is accurate.
 In many cases, the appropriate address will note the group that hosts the activity, for example: â€śdepartment.rice.eduâ€ť

 Requirements for approval of an externally facing subdomain name

-1. It must meet security standards set out by Rice Office of Information Technology - IT Security.
+1. It must meet security standards set out by the Rice Information Security Office (ISO).
 There may be core requirements that, for example, keep education records and other types of data safe.

 2. It must meet the brand standards of Rice University